dsvinod90/knock_knock/README.md

 # knock_knock

 This is a simple knock-knock game played between client and server.
+It implements tcp-socket programming to simulate the game.
 All you have to do is start the server and run the client program and the game will proceed.

 ### Syntax to run the server:
 First complile the code and then run the following code: